TYPO3-Documentation/TYPO3CMS-Snippets/Documentation/2017/Index.rst

       ...

    For other 3rd party extensions have a look at its */Configuration/TypoScript/* folder where constants.txt and setup.txt files could exists.
 Be aware of some extensions uses files which ends with .ts or others (depends on TYPO3 version compatibility).

+Hint:
+   In TYPO3 CMS 8.7.3 inclusion of typoscript fails from extensions which includes typoscript via *\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addTypoScript()*.
+For such extensions you need to add the content directly in your own typoscript (constants/setup).

 References:
    Feature 79140 `Add hook to add custom typoscript templates